cerebris/jsonapi-resources/README.md

 #### Filters

 Filters for locating objects of the resource type are specified in the resource definition.
-Single filters can be declared using the ```filter``` method, and multiple filters can be declared with the ```filters``` method on the resource class, for example:
+Single filters can be declared using the `filter` method, and multiple filters can be declared with the `filters` method on the resource class.

+For example:

 ```
 require 'json/api/resource'